What paid family and sick leave does Connecticut require in 2026?

 What that looks like, day to day:

-Behind the platform sits a named US country specialist and an in-house HR specialist who knows the PA 24-8 phase-in, the PFMLA wage-base mechanics, the CT FMLA 75-plus threshold, and the stacking sequence for complicated pregnancies.
-When something comes up, you message the same person.
-No support tickets.
-No chatbot triage.
+Behind the platform sit real HR and legal experts with deep local employment-law expertise who know the PA 24-8 phase-in, the PFMLA wage-base mechanics, the CT FMLA 3-month service test, and the stacking sequence for complicated pregnancies.
+When something comes up, you message the same person, an actual person, not a chatbot or a pooled queue.

 Contractor onboarding, EOR payroll with full leave administration, and entity graduation all live on one platform.
 A Connecticut contractor who converts to W-2 keeps their accrual record.
 That same employee can graduate from EOR to your own US entity without changing systems.
 One timeline.
 One platform.